intel/cm-compiler/readme.rst

 Building and running the examples
 =================================

-Having installed the CM runtime + driver (from the developement package).
+Having installed the C for Metal runtime + driver (from the developement package).
 You may use the compiler binary (cmc) you build from source to replace the cmc binary coming with the developement package (under compiler/bin).

 You can build and run examples under test/open_examples.